rant-lang/reference/src/proposals/aggregators.md

 ## Remarks

-Aggregators in the global scope behave differently: the first aggregator output will be used as the first operand and will not perform any operation.
+Aggregators are not permitted in the global scope.